 So, of course, while I’m reviewing the Kraft Paper journal I had to do a pen test.
 These are all the pens I have with me right now; it should give you a good idea of what works on these pages.

 First of all – light colors don’t really work that well, they are barely seen.
 Secondly – everything becomes a little bit brown.

-That means that green, yellow, orange look the best on these pages!
-I think maybe now it also a good time to share with you some of the pens I tried in this journal.
+That means that green, yellow, and orange look the best on these pages!
+I think maybe now is also a good time to share with you some of the pens I tried in this journal.

 - Dual-tip colour marker